The Right Therapist Makes a Difference

 -

 The best way to assess the pelvic floor is internally, meaning via the vaginal or rectal canal.
-With one gloved finger (no tools), I am able to palpate each pelvic floor muscle individually to determine whether or not there is a dysfunction that needs to be addressed.
+With one gloved finger (no tools), we are able to palpate each pelvic floor muscle individually to determine whether or not there is a dysfunction that needs to be addressed.

 -

 If a muscle is sore, tender, tight, or weak, we will be able to tell.
-I will assess each muscle this way.
-These muscles are in a sensitive area, so I start with very gentle pressure, as it is not my goal or intention to put you in any pain during the exam.
+Your PT will assess each muscle this way.
+These muscles are in a sensitive area, so we start with very gentle pressure, as it is not our goal or intention to put you in any pain during the exam.

 -

-During this exam I will also ask you to contract, relax, and bear down with your muscles.
-This is how I determine if you’re doing “kegels” correctly.
-If you’re having trouble with any of these movements, I’ll teach you!
+During this exam you will be asked to contract, relax, and bear down with your muscles.
+This is how we determine if you’re doing “kegels” correctly.
+If you’re having trouble with any of these movements, we'll teach you!

 -